theNewDynamic/aba-icc/_cases-charges/kony-et-al-charges-okot-odhiambo.md

 ### Charges

-The Suspect is alleged to have ordered, solicited, or induced the commission of the following atrocity crimes under&nbsp;[Article 25(3)(b)](http://www.casematrixnetwork.org/case-m/klamberg-commentary/rome-statute/#c1198) of the Rome Statute:
+The Suspect is alleged to have ordered, solicited, or induced the commission of the crimes listed below under&nbsp;[Article 25(3)(b)](http://www.casematrixnetwork.org/case-m/klamberg-commentary/rome-statute/#c1198) of the Rome Statute.

+Under this mode of criminal liability, the Accused is charged with the following atrocity crimes:

 > Murder (Crime against Humanity):&nbsp;[Article 7(1)(a)](http://www.casematrixnetwork.org/cmn-knowledge-hub/klamberg-commentary/elements-of-crime/#c2286)
 >